 KCC also prohibits retaliation against any person participating in good faith in any investigation or complaint process internal or external to the institution; for bringing a complaint of harassment or misconduct; for assisting someone with such a complaint; for attempting to stop harassment or misconduct.

-New federal Title IX regulations were released in 2020 and are effective as of August 14, 2020.
-To comply with these regulations, KCC has modified its policy and grievance procedures.
-With the approval of President’s Council (secured August 10, 2020), the policy will move to the Board of Trustees for consideration on August 19, 2020.
-In the interim, the policy is available here:
+New federal Title IX regulations were released in 2020 and are effective as of Aug.
+14, 2020.
+To comply with these regulations, KCC modified its policy and grievance procedures.
+The policy is available here:

 File a Report